Misconceptions about the children’s flu vaccine nasal spray, October 2020 – Click here to download the letter

 The Childhood Immunisation service delivers routine immunisations in educational settings and community clinics, these include:

-- Flu vaccinations for children in reception to year 7
+- Flu vaccinations for children in reception to (and including) year 11

 - HPV (Human Papilloma Virus) vaccinations to all children in year 8